numero2/contao-isotope-simple-erp/README.md

 * Create a folder named `isotope_simple_erp` in `system/modules`
 * Clone this repository into the new folder
 * Run a database update via the Installtool
-* Make sure to activate `Quantity available` and `Suppress on zero?` in your product type

 **Additional step for Contao 4.X:**
 Open `app/AppKernel.php` and add the following line to the $bundles array